This post may contain affiliate links.

-There are many scenarios, but they all start with kids that need to be entertained.
-Whether it is a rainy day, they are “bored”, or a little one needs something to do while the big ones are busy.
-This is your salvation!
-Check out how easy it is to make Moon Dough!
+There are many scenarios, but they all usually start with kids who are bored.
+Whether it is a rainy day, they are “bored,” or a little one needs something to do while the big ones are busy.
+This play dough is your salvation!
+Check out how easy it is to make Moon Dough with this easy recipe!

 What is Moon Dough?

-Basically, it is a dough that the kids can play with.
+It is a dough that the kids can play with.
 Think sand box, but it holds it’s shape like a play dough.
-It crumbles like sand, but can stick together to make sand castles, shapes, etc. This is great for little ones, for children that need sensory activities, and apparently the bigger ones don’t mind playing with it either. 😉
+It crumbles like sand but can stick together to make sand castles, shapes, etc. Moon Dough is perfect for little ones, for children that need sensory activities, and apparently, the bigger ones don’t mind playing with it either.
+My kids all love it when I make a batch.

-I love making my own because I can also make it gluten free which can be an issue with doughs that are bought commercially.
-It is so much fun to pull out on a rainy day when playing outside isn’t an option!
-Just put the moon dough in a large tote and give your child scoops, cookie cutters and molds.
+It is so much fun to pull out moon dough on a rainy day when playing outside isn’t an option!
+Just put the moon dough in a large tote and give your child scoops, cookie cutters, and molds.
 Let their imaginations run wild!
-I like to add a couple drops of essential oils to help it smell great too!
+I like to add a couple of drops of essential oils to help it smell great too!

 - 1 cup vegetable oil or baby oil

 - Food color - if you want to color it